 Lighting accounts for up to 41 percent of a business’s energy use.
 Upgrading to Big Ass Light™ LEDs from incandescent, metal halide or fluorescent bulbs can drastically reduce costs.

-Facility managers put off by the sheer scope of such projects should seek a company like Big Ass Solutions that can coordinate every step of a fan and light retrofit – including energy-savings estimates, custom layouts, sales, installation and after-sale service – with little to no effort or interruption on the part of the business.
+Facility managers put off by the sheer scope of such projects should seek a company like Big Ass Fans that can coordinate every step of a fan and light retrofit – including energy-savings estimates, custom layouts, sales, installation and after-sale service – with little to no effort or interruption on the part of the business.

 Fans aren’t just for summer cooling; many industrial users of Big Ass Fans see their biggest energy savings in colder months.